-However, you can do the next best thing: find it for cheap.
-Through a subscription service, you can gain access to a wide array of audiobooks, including new best-sellers, all for a low flat monthly fee.
+But you can do the next best thing: find it for cheap.
+You can gain access to a wide array of audiobooks, including new bestsellers, through a subscription service for a low, flat monthly fee.
 You can also find cheap audiobooks at online stores that offer steep discounts.

 The best-known source of audiobooks is Audible, a subsidiary of Amazon.
-Its collection includes over 400,000 titles, many of them read by famous actors like Tim Robbins and Emma Thompson.
+Its collection includes thousands of titles, many of them read by famous actors like Nicole Kidman and John Malkovich.

-However, Audible doesn’t just distribute audiobooks — it also produces them.
-Its Audible Originals are exclusive audio titles produced in the Audible studios.
+However, Audible doesn’t just distribute audiobooks.
+It also produces them.
+Audible Originals are exclusive audio titles produced in the Audible studios.
 These selections span a wide variety of genres, including literature, theater, comedy, and journalism.

 Your first 30 days on Audible are free.
-After that, you get billed each month automatically.
-However, you can cancel your service at any time.
+After that, Audible automatically bills you each month.
+But you can cancel your service at any time.
 You lose access to any credits you have left but retain access to any audiobooks you’ve already downloaded.

 There are two ways to listen to audiobooks on Downpour.
 You can buy and download individual titles one at a time, or you can sign up for a monthly subscription.

 A $12.99 monthly subscription gets you one credit per month, which is good for nearly any book on the site.
-Since some books are more expensive than others, this can be up to 70% cheaper than buying the audiobooks individually.
+Since some books are more expensive than others, it can be up to 70% cheaper than buying the audiobooks individually.
 You can also purchase additional credits for the same price as your monthly membership fee.
 Unused credits expire after one year.

 Downpour offers audiobooks on physical CDs as well as downloads in MP3 or M4B format.
 The Downpour app works on iOS and Android devices.
 You can also access Downpour from most Web browsers.

 Like Downpour, Audiobooks.com is both a store and a subscription service.
-When you subscribe to its VIP Rewards program for $14.95 per month, you receive one credit each month that’s good for any audiobook on the site.
-Additionally, you get a second audiobook of your choice each month from a collection reserved exclusively for VIP Rewards members.
-The books in this collection change at the start of each month.
+When you subscribe to its VIP Rewards program for $14.95 per month, you receive one monthly credit that’s good for any audiobook on the site.
+Additionally, you get a second monthly audiobook of your choice from a rotating selection reserved exclusively for VIP Rewards members.

 Once you’ve made your monthly book selections, you can either stream them or download them onto an iOS or Android device.
 If you want more than two audiobooks per month, you can purchase “top-up credits” good for additional books.
 Alternatively, you can buy books for cash at lower prices than the site offers to nonmembers.

-Like Downpour, Audiobooks.com allows you to roll over your unused credits at the end of the month, but they expire after only three months.
 All your selections remain accessible as long as you maintain your membership.
-If you cancel, you lose access to all the books you got with credits, though you keep any books you purchased with cash.
+If you cancel, you lose access to all the books you chose from the VIP collection.
+But you keep any books you purchased with cash or credits.

-Like Audible, Audiobooks.com offers a one-month free trial period for all new members.
-It also has a family plan feature that allows you to add other people in your household to your account.
-That way, they can listen to all your audiobooks and save their own bookmarks without messing up yours.
-You can decide whether family members have listening privileges only, the ability to use your credits to purchase books, or the ability to both buy and use credits.
+Like Audible, Audiobooks.com offers a free 30-day trial for new members.
+It also has a family plan that lets your family members listen to all your audiobooks and save their own bookmarks without messing up yours.
+You can give them listening privileges only, the ability to use your credits to purchase books, or the ability to both buy and use credits.

 To stretch your monthly credits even further, visit the deals section of the website.
 It offers a rotating selection of audiobooks you can get at the rate of two for one credit.
-Or if you prefer to buy your books a la carte, there’s an assortment of books priced at $7 or less.
+Or if you prefer to buy your books a la carte, there’s an assortment of audiobooks priced at $10 or less.

-The online subscription service Scribd (not to be confused with Scribl, discussed above) offers not just audiobooks but also e-books, magazines, legal documents, and even sheet music.
-You can’t purchase books directly through Scribd, but you can read or listen to as many books as you want for a monthly fee of just $8.99 a month.
-And like Audible and Audiobooks.com, Scribd offers a one-month free trial.
+The online subscription service Scribd (not to be confused with the free service Scribl) offers both audiobooks and e-books in addition to magazines, legal documents, and even sheet music.
+You can’t purchase books directly through Scribd, but you can read or listen to as many books as you want.
+The monthly fee is just $9.99 per month after a 30-day trial.

 In addition to its basic membership, Scribd offers a $12.99-per-month Scribd + NYT bundle.
-It includes all of Scribd’s regular features plus a basic digital access subscription to the New York Times.
-For people who already read the Times, this costs about 20% less than subscribing to both services separately.
+It includes all of Scribd’s regular features plus a basic digital access subscription to The New York Times.
+For people who already read the Times, this costs about 25% less than subscribing to both services separately.

 Becoming a regular audiobook listener doesn’t mean giving up on the printed word.
 You can continue to curl up with a good book for an hour before bed, pull up an e-book on your phone in a doctor’s waiting room, or read aloud to your kids every evening.

 But by adding audiobooks to the mix, you can make more time for reading.
-You can tune into an audiobook whenever you’re stuck in traffic, doing household chores, or carrying out any other mindless task.
+You can tune into an audiobook whenever you’re stuck in traffic or doing mindless tasks like household chores.
 Time that would otherwise go to waste can suddenly become an opportunity to learn, expand your imagination, or just enjoy sinking into a good story.